DamienFlury/summaries/par-prog/par-prog.typ

 - *Harder to achieve good strong-scaling at larger process counts since the communication overhead for most algorithms increase in proportion to the processors used.*

 === Mathematical definiton of Amdahls law
-- $T =$ total time
-- $p =$ part that can be parallelized
-- $T = p T + (1 - p) T$
-- Using N processors:
-  - $T_N = (p T)/N + (1 - p) T$
-- Serialized part $s = 1 - p$
 - $"Speedup" = T / ((p T) / N + (1 - p) T) = 1 / (s + p/n)$
 - $"Efficiency" = T / (N T_N)$

-#figure(
-  image("assets/speedup.png", width: 80%),
-  caption: [Speedup relative to the parallel portion of a program], ) <fig-speedup>

-Amdahls law ignores the *parallel overhead*:
-- Task startup time
-- Interprocess interactions:
-  - Communication/data movement
-  - Synchronization
-- Idling due to load imbalance/synchronization
-- Excess redundant computation
-- Software overhead (language, libraries, OS, etc.)
-- Task termination time

 == Gustafsons Law
-In practice, the sizes of problems scale/change with the amount of available resources.
-A reasonable choice is to use small amounts of resources for small problems and large amount of resources for big problems.

 - Weak scaling mostly used for large memory bound applications
 $
 "Speedup" = s + p N